 Step 5 – Enroll devices in Microsoft Intune

-In the final phase of deployment, devices are registered or joined in Azure Active Directory (Azure AD), enrolled in Microsoft Intune, and checked for compliance.
+In the final phase of deployment, devices are registered or joined in Microsoft Entra ID, enrolled in Microsoft Intune, and checked for compliance.

 During enrollment, Microsoft Intune installs a mobile device management (MDM) certificate on the device, which enables Intune to enforce enrollment profiles, enrollment restrictions, and the policies and profiles you created earlier in this guide.